Open Source database developer MariaDB picks up $27M from the EIB

 The company and the EIC are both not commenting on valuation, however.
 “This kind of information was actually not relevant for our investment,” and EIB spokesperson said in response to the question.

-From what we’ve heard from sources, MariaDB in a recent equity funding round had a valuation estimated at between $200 million and $250 million.
-It’s unclear how that range would have changed in the last year or so.
+From what we’ve heard from a source, MariaDB in a recent equity funding round had a targeted selling price of between $200 million and $250 million.
+It’s unclear how that range would have changed in the last year or so, or how that related to valuations set by investors.
+The same source said that the current funding was picked up at a five percent devaluation to current shareholders.

 This brings the total raised by the MariaDB corp to around $67 million, including funding from when the firm was called SkySQL (it rebranded in 2014).

 This is the first time that the EIB has backed MariaDB, which was founded and continues to have offices in Helsinki, Finland (with its second HQ in Menlo Park).

 It’s part of a bigger strategic push by the European Commission, under its Investment Plan for Europe, to increase investment in European businesses.
 Sometimes referred to as the “Juncker Plan” after EC president Jean-Claude Juncker, who introduced it in 2014, the target has been to invest at least €315 billion ($344 billion) in European businesses between January 2015 and December 2017.

 Tech investments are not the sole recipients of Juncker Plan funding, but it’s a clear opportunity — particularly when you consider the relative scarcity of funding for growth rounds for European startups, many of which have found it easier to raise seed rounds here, but eventually look migrate their businesses to the U.S. in part to be closer to VCs who are willing to work with them (and fund them) for later stages.